 On Opening Day at Bennett Park in Detroit, the Tigers tally ten times in the bottom of the ninth to beat Milwaukee, 14-13.
 The contest is the American League's first game in Detroit.

 At American League Park, the Senators remain winless since the start of the season when the team loses their eighth consecutive game, bowing to New York 4-1.
-Yankees pitcher Jack Chesbro picks up the first of his record 41 victories he'll record this season.
+Highlander right-hander Jack Chesbro picks up the first of his record 41 victories he'll record this season.

 Philadelphia shortstop Dick Bartell becomes the first major leaguer to stroke four consecutive doubles in a nine-inning game.
 Rowdy Richard's quartet of two-baggers helps the Phillies defeat the Braves at the Baker Bowl, 7-1.